tripflex/WifiWizard2/README.md

 - Completely refactored and updated all documentation and examples
 - Added `ping` Android Java code for possible new methods to ping custom IP/URL (in upcoming releases)
 - Updated all error callbacks to use detectable strings (for custom error messages, instead of generic ones)
+- DO NOT upgrade from version 2.x.x without reading ENTIRE README!
+Method/Function names have all been changed!

 #### 2.1.1 - *1/9/2018*
 - **Added Async Promise based methods**